-5.6 For Admission Bodies whose liabilities are expected to be which are orphaned following the exit of a participating employer, a more prudent approach will be taken (ongoing orphan employers).
+5.6 For liabilities which are orphaned following the exit of a participating employer, a more prudent approach will be taken.
 The Solvency Target is set assuming a more prudent long-term investment return of 2% p.a.

 5.7 For deferred employers it is expected that the Solvency Target will be set by considering the valuation basis which would be adopted once the Deferred Debt Agreement (DDA) ends.